arkency/posts/posts/2015-05-05-building-an-event-sourced-application-using-rails-event-store.md

 </p>

-## Feed up with your database?
+## Fed up with your database?
-So you are feed up with you relational database?
-Or you've just read my previous post [Why use EventSourcing] and decided to give it a try?
-No matter why let's dive into building an Event Sourced application in Rails using Arkency's [Rails Event store].
+So you are fed up with you relational database?
+Or you've just read my previous post [Why use EventSourcing](http://blog.arkency.com/2015/03/why-use-event-sourcing/) and decided to give it a try?
+No matter why let's dive into building an Event Sourced application in Rails using Arkency's [Rails Event store](https://github.com/arkency/rails_event_store).

 <!-- more -->

 ## CQRS
 But first you need to learn what CQRS is.

 CQRS stands for Command and Query Responsibility Segregation.
-It's a term coined by [Greg Young] and later polished in discussion with others (naming only a few [Udi Dahan], [Martin Fowler]).
-It is based on CQS (Command Query Separation) devised by Bertrand Meyer:
+It's a term coined by [Greg Young](http://twitter.com/gregyoung) and later polished in discussion with others (naming only a few [Udi Dahan](http://twitter.com/udidahan), [Martin Fowler](https://twitter.com/martinfowler)).
+It is based on CQS (Command Query Separation) devised by [Bertrand Meyer](https://twitter.com/Bertrand_Meyer):

 > Every method should either be a command that performs an action, or a query that returns data to the caller, but not both.
 In other words, asking a question should not change the answer.
-<p class=“quote-by”>Bertrand Meyer</p>
+<p class="quote-by">Bertrand Meyer</p>

 CQRS is a way of building your application.
 It is not a pattern, not an architecture, not a framework.
-The best description here will be “architectural style”.
+The best description here will be _"architectural style"_.

 It's just about separating reads and writes and building a separate stack (layers) for each of them:

 * writes - it could be complex, could be modelled in separate layers like: application service, domain model (maybe using domain services also), with transactions required and complex stuff happening.
 We care here about consistency of our data more than about performance (usually we write data in a row of magnitude less often than we read them).
 * reads - dead simple!, tailor made for your views, no abstraction over data model - here is the part where Active Record shines - just define model and use it - but read only!

-You may say "Ok, but I wanted to learn about Event Sourcing and you writing here about some CQRS architecture style."
-There is a good reason for that:
+You may say _"Ok, but I wanted to learn about Event Sourcing and you writing here about some CQRS architecture style."_ There is a good reason for that:

 > You can use CQRS without Event Sourcing, but with Event Sourcing you must use CQRS.
-<p class=“quote-by”>Greg Young</p>
+<p class="quote-by">Greg Young</p>

 ## Crunching your Domain